zeerobug/cojascli/README.md

-# COJASCLI
+# COJASCLIB
-> COmmon JAvascript Standard for Charting LIbraries
+> COmmon JAvascript Standard for Charting LIBraries

 *Note: This package is in active development and therefore should not be used until further notice*